J'en rêve encore: Background and release

-De Palmas explained how the song was created : "After my second album, I tried to compose, and what I do didn't really liked me.
+De Palmas explained how the song was created : "After my second album, I tried to compose, and what I did, I didn't really like.
 I went into a sort of vicious circle.
 I went to see Jean-Jacques Goldman, asking him, possibly, a text on one of four or five songs that I've composed at the time."
 He also said that Goldman helped him to regain self-confidence after his period of artistic vacuum.
-In another interview, De Palmas revealed that he was first tense when he recorded the song, then relax because the text pleased to him.
+In another interview, De Palmas revealed that he was first tense when he recorded the song, then relax because the text pleased him.
 He asked Goldman to make some changes to the text, then decided to remove these changes and to restore the original version.

 "J'en rêve encore" deals with the "painful story of a broken but nagging love".
 A music video was shot and shows images of the singer driving a car at night, alternating with those of a couple.
 The song was much aired on radio when it was released and allowed De Palmas to took up again with the success and to win a Victoires de la Musique in 2002.
 The song notably appears on the French series of compilations NRJ Music Awards 2002 and on Les plus grandes chansons du siècle vol. 2 and Hits de diamant.
 It was also performed by De Palmas during his 2002 concert tour and was thus included on his live album entitled Live 2002.